MiyuHmt/cheatsheet/README.md

 # Cheatsheets
-Some cheatsheets that I have do for some languages / developer tools.
+Some cheatsheets that I have do for some languages or tools.

 ## Table of contents
 * [JavaScript](https://github.com/MiyuHmt/cheatsheet/blob/master/javascript.md)